pseale/hot-takes-blog/content/posts/work-is-prison.md

 ### The Secret

 So here's the secret: butter cake.
 You buy 3-5 extra squares from the lunch place, bring them back to the office, and give out those squares.
 Buy influence one delicious crumbly gooey lemony sweet-but-tart square at a time.
-This kind of influence is why journalists have 'journalistic standards' or whatever.
-Well, this ain't no newspaper—this is prison!